 You would also like to see the legendary Stephansdom from the outside and from the inside, as well as climb its bell tower!
 As well as treat yourself to the original Sacher cake in the Demel cafe on the Graben.
 Someone will also buy candied violets there – sweetness, which is considered a branded souvenir of Austria.

 Beginners may want to take part in an individual sightseeing tour of Vienna.
-Although its cost (from 50 €) in the era of worldwide political and economic upheavals does not look particularly humane.
+Although its price (from 60-70 €) in the era of worldwide political and economic upheavals doesn’t look particularly humane.

 And in Vienna there are excellent art collections that you need to see at least once in your life.
 But, alas, visiting the Museum of Fine Arts and the famous Albertina hardly fits into the format of a one-day trip.